Good Shepherd Elementary School, Northampton, began its second year of operations with Irene Quigley as school principal.

 The Whitehall Township Environmental Advisory Council meets at 7 p.m. in the township municipal building, 3219 MacArthur Road.

-Whitehall Township Commissioners meet at 7 p.m. at the municipal building, 3219 MacArthur Road.
+The Whitehall Township Zoning Hearing Board meets at 7 p.m. at the municipal building, 3219 MacArthur Road.